E2

 Possible Causes

-Clogged indoor air filter, Blocked supply or return air grilles, Low indoor fan speed due to failing motor, Low refrigerant charge causing coil to freeze, Faulty evaporator temperature sensor
+Clogged indoor air filter, Blocked supply or return air grilles, Low indoor fan speed due to a failing motor, Low refrigerant charge causing the coil to freeze, Faulty evaporator temperature sensor

 How to Fix / Troubleshooting